 - Industries – You should join groups that represent industries in which you have experience or would like to work in

 - Big Groups – Just as you should connect with some LinkedIn super connectors to expand your 2nd and 3rd degree network, you should also join some of the bigger general groups that exist.
 Two such groups are Executive Suite and TopLinked.

 - Windmill Networking – If you’re a fan of this blog, you’ll want to join my Windmill Networking LinkedIn group for Social Media Education and Open Networking

 If you read a lot about your industry or discipline, like to discuss it a lot, or perhaps have your own professional blog, you might want to consider investing some time into Twitter.
-I wrote a few months ago about how job seekers in 2011 should concentrate on Twitter rather than LI to better differentiate yourself, so check out that post for the ultimate Twitter job search guide.
+I wrote a few months ago about how job seekers should concentrate on Twitter rather than LI to better differentiate yourself, so check out that post for the ultimate Twitter job search guide.
 However, without a content platform or a social strategy, you might not find Twitter to be an effective use of your time, although at the least it should be used as an excellent source of realtime information to help you keep up on the latest industry information as well as a great social tool to network with similar industry professionals.